RealJyxen/RealJyxen/README.md

 - /hug   : Hug someone in the server
 - /punch : Punch someone in the server
 - /slap  : Slap someone in the server
+- /pat   : Pat someone in the server
+- /8ball : Ask 8ball a question
 - ╰── ⋅ 🤍 ⋅ ── ✧🤍✧ ── ⋅ 🤍 ⋅ ──╯

 # 👩‍💻 Tech Skills